Coca-Cola shareholder says CEO Kent should be replaced

 “The strategic investments made by CEO Muhtar Kent have destroyed shareholder value.
 His blunders on failed acquisitions alone have cost shareholders $16.3 billion,” Wintergreen said in a statement accompanying an analysis of Coca-Cola’s performance.

-The investment firm also said Coca-Cola’s new equity compensation guidelines could continue to reward its top managers unjustly, and an emphasis on cash bonuses could cost shareholders as much as $10.20 per share.
+Wintergreen said it was concerned that Coca-Cola’s new equity compensation guidelines could continue to reward the company’s top managers unjustly, adding that an emphasis on cash bonuses could cost shareholders as much as $10.20 per share.

-“We utterly reject David Winters’ (Wintergreens CEO) claims,” Coca-Cola said in an email.

-“Muhtar Kent and the company’s leadership team have outlined meaningful strategic plans to accelerate sustainable and profitable growth and deliver long-term value to our shareowners.”

 Following criticism from Warren Buffett and other investors for its outsized employee share rewards, Coca-Cola said in October it had adopted new guidelines that would limit its executive compensation plan starting next year.